 Plants like aloe vera, used for its soothing properties, and eucalyptus for its antiseptic properties remain popular treatments with an ancient past.

-recent scientific study examined the effects of Eucalyptus-loaded lipid nanoparticles (Eucalyptus extract that has been encased in an oil or solid lipid) on wound healing.
+A recent scientific study examined the effects of Eucalyptus-loaded lipid nanoparticles (Eucalyptus extract that has been encased in an oil or solid lipid) on wound healing.
 The eucalyptus extract acted as an effective anti-microbial against a few tested bacteria species and the oil/eucalyptus combination showed good proliferation properties towards wound-healing fibroblast cells.

 Arnica, a plant originating from Asia and Europe is often recommended for those suffering from arthritic pain and inflammation.
 Many prescription medicines offer remedies that include arnica as a primary or complementary ingredient.